 This mini cinnamon rolls recipe is so simple to make and you don’t have to worry about kneading dough or using any type of mixer!
 These cini-minis are tender, sweet, bite-sized, and topped with a homemade glaze!

 These mini cinnamon rolls are so cute and are perfect for breakfast, dessert, or a weekend brunch!
 I love that there is minimal prep work!
 When I make pumpkin cinnamon rolls, I make the dough from scratch, but this recipe is so much easier because we are using refrigerated dough sheets!

 Want to try something new?
-Make cinnamon rolls over the campfire (or use that recipe when you are camping).
-If you love breads and rolls, be sure to try these hot buttermilk scones, braided sweet bread, or chocolate chip banana bread.
+Make campfire cinnamon rolls (or use that recipe when you are camping).
+If you love breads and rolls, be sure to try these buttermilk scones, braided sweet bread with apricot filling, or chocolate chip banana bread.
 Other brunch favorites include overnight french toast casserole and cookies and cream cinnamon rolls.